UNC teaching assistants go on strike over Confederate monument

 Topics

-They pledge to withhold student grades as long as university proceeds with plan for new building to house Silent Sam.
+Teaching assistants pledge to withhold student grades as long as university proceeds with plan for new building to house Silent Sam.
+Many ask why university would spend millions to house a symbol of white supremacy.

-Several dozen teaching assistants at the University of North Carolina at Chapel Hill started a strike Friday, saying that they will withhold student grades as long as the university moves ahead with the idea of constructing a building to house the Confederate monument known as Silent Sam.
+Several dozen teaching assistants at the University of North Carolina at Chapel Hill started a grade strike Friday, saying that they will withhold student grades as long as the university moves ahead with the idea of constructing a building to house the Confederate monument known as Silent Sam.
 The strike comes after classes have finished for the semester and students are preparing for final exams and normally would be soon receiving final grades.
+Many students and faculty members are also speaking out against the university's plan for the monument, which they see as a reflection of white supremacy.

-The organizers say that their move is an "action," not a strike because they are working, grading student papers and so forth, and that they are simply not handing in grades.
+The organizers say that their move is an "action," not a strike, because they are working, grading student papers and so forth, and they are simply not handing in grades.

-Silent Sam was toppled by protesters in August.
+Silent Sam was toppled by protesters in August (at right).
 Protesters used ropes to take down the statue, which was then removed by the university, setting off a debate on whether and how it would return to campus.

 The action came after years of debate.
 As many other colleges and universities removed Confederate statues and symbols, UNC officials said that they lacked the power to remove the statue, with the campus deferring to the system, and the system board in July saying that any decision needed to come from a state agency and that the system had no plans to ask that agency to act.